Last updated on March 29, 2025

 This deck also has a good amount of support for the tokens you’re making, with cards like Anointed Procession increasing your token output and cards like Cryptolith Rite that help take advantage of having a large board state.

 Rin and Seri, Inseparable is a great commander because it can both build value and then act as its own payoff.
-With the right build, you can be getting multiple creatures most of the time you cast one thanks to this commander.
+With the right build, you can get multiple creatures every turn thanks to this commander.
 Rin and Seri’s activated ability can deal a good amount of damage once you’ve generated a lot of tokens, and gaining extra life can help keep you in the game longer.
-If you wanted to you could also build a deck that focuses more on lifegain, though that isn’t necessarily the route I took with this deck.
+You could also build a deck that focuses more on lifegain, though that isn’t necessarily the route I took with this deck.

 Cats

 When choosing cat cards for this deck, there were a few different things I looked for.
-One of the qualities I looked for were effects that benefited other cats like Feline Sovereign or King of the Pride.
+One of the qualities I looked for were effects that benefited other cats like Feline Sovereign, King of the Pride, or Arahbo, the First Fang.
 Kaheera, the Orphanguard is one of the better cat support cards in this deck since it acts as an anthem and gives your cats a good keyword ability.

 I also looked for cats that had abilities that helped with this deck’s strategy for going wide.
 Mirri, Weatherlight Duelist is great for decks with a lot of creatures, because you can swing out and deal a lot of damage knowing only one creature will be blocked.
 You also won’t have to worry about getting attacked back by too many creatures even if you swing out.

-I also included cats with generally good effects like Qasali Slingers or Qasali Pridemage.
+I also included cats with artifact and enchantment removal like Qasali Slingers or Qasali Pridemage.

 Dogs

 While there are only about half as many dogs as cats in Magic, there are still good ones to choose from for this deck.
-Loyal Warhound for example is a good way to make sure you aren’t getting too far behind on lands.
+Loyal Warhound for example is a good way to make sure you don’t get too far behind on lands.

 Pack Leader works as an anthem for your dogs and allows you to attack with them knowing they most likely won’t die in combat.
-While not as extensive of protection, Selfless Savior can also help keep a creature safe and is good for keeping your commander on the board.
+While not as extensive as protection, Selfless Savior and Ainok Strike Leader can also help keep your creatures safe.

 Token Support

-Because creating tokens are a big part of this deck’s strategy, having some cards that help with token production or are a payoff for having a lot of tokens are a good inclusion.
+Because a big part of this deck’s strategy is to create tokens, cards that help with token production or are a payoff for tokens deserve praise.

 Cryptolith Rite is a great way to make use of your many creature tokens outside of just attacking with them.
 Beastmaster Ascension is another great payoff for creating a lot of creatures, and it also gives them a huge buff if it sticks around.